-If you want to use the free Alexa Guard service now, it works on Echo smart speakers and smart displays like Echo, Echo Dot, Echo Plus, Echo Flex, Echo Show 5, Echo Show 8, and Echo Show 10.
-For Guard Plus, you can sign up to get an email alert when the service launches later this year.
+If you want to use the Alexa Guard service, it works on Echo smart speakers and smart displays like Echo, Echo Dot, Echo Plus, Echo Flex, Echo Show 5, Echo Show 8, and Echo Show 10.
+For Guard Plus, you can sign up now.

 - New Amazon Echos bring ‘dot displays’ and mesh networking, plus models for kids and cars

 - The best Alexa Routines for every lifestyle